twentytitus/onk-events/README.md

 # Wordpress Plugin for the Offenes Neukölln Programme

-"[Offenes Neukölln](https:///www.offenes-neukoelln.de)" is a local festival against racism in Berlin's district Neukölln.
+"[Offenes Neukölln](https:///www.offenes-neukoelln.de)" is a local anti-racist festival in Berlin's district Neukölln.
 It promotes a diverse, open, and solidary neighbourhood and is entirely coordinated by a group volunteers of [Bündnis Neukölln](https://www.buendnis-neukoelln.de).

-The more than 100 events of the festival are presented on the festival website through a [Wordpres](https://www.wordpress.com/) plugin.
-The code is very specific to the particular event.
-Neverless, I publish it here, in case it is useful for anyone.
+The more than 100 events of the festival are presented on the festival website through a [Wordpress](https://www.wordpress.com/) plugin.
+The code is rather specific to the particular event.
+However, it might still be useful to someone.

 ## Features